wilvdb/shortenurl/README.md

 Open ```UrlRepositoryTest``` and apply as described below:
 * Apply step 1 on this class
 * Move from JUnit 4 runner to JUnit 5 extension

+# Assertions

+## Hamcrest

+Replace JUnit5 assertions by Hamcrest on ```UrlShortenServiceTest```.

+Applying several assertions at once is not possible.
+Only applying several matchers to one value is possible.

+Does not support specific assertions for exceptions.

+## AssertJ

+Replace JUnit5 assertions by AssertJ on ```UrlShortenServiceTest```.